EwoutH/EPA1352-Adv-Simulation/EPA1352-G06-A1/README.md

 ```

 - Since there were many duplicated bridged, we have dropped them and kept the first one.
-- Also the bridges with missing values were dropped.
+- Also the bridges with missing values were dropped as it was hard to find reliable data to replace it with.
 - In order to identify some outliers, the bridges were checked on their characteristics.
 - Bridges with a width larger than 67 meters were dropped.
 Because the largest bridge of the world has a width of 67 meters (Road Traffic Technology, 2022).